eriktuck/gtm-dms-alpha/docs/pages/components/activity-folder.md

 ### Components

 * **Datasets Folder:** the datasets folder stores all data assets collected or utilized by the Implementing Partner.
 Here we illustrate two very common data assets collected by Implementing Partners: a list of the implementation activities and a list of beneficiaries.
 These datasets support both activity location data and performance monitoring.
+* **Archive Folder:** store past Activity Monitoring, Evaluation and Learning Plans (AMPELPs) and other expired documents.
 * **Data Inventory:** this Google Sheet lists and provides metadata for each data asset.
 The Data Inventory is created during development of the Data Management Plan.
 * **Activity MECLA & Data Management Plan:** this document helps Implementing Partners plan for MECLA activities and data management.
 * **Activity Location Data Template:** this Google Sheet is the standard template for collecting Activity Location Data.